WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_33.md

 So Israel lived in safety, Jacob lived alone, in a land of grain and wine, whose heavens drop down dew.

 ###### 29
 Happy are you, O Israel!
 Who is like you, a people saved by the LORD, the shield of your help, and the sword of your triumph!
-Your enemies shall come fawning to you, and you shall tread upon their backs." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Your enemies shall come fawning to you, and you shall tread upon their backs."

 ***